yutongsuAME/Asignment6.com/README.md

 - Arizona State University  2018 - 2022

 ### Experience
-1.Worked as an intern in an electrical company
+- Worked as an intern in an electrical company

-2.Familiar with 3D modeling tools
+- Familiar with 3D modeling tools

-3.Proficiency in video editing tools
+- Proficiency in video editing tools

 ### References